djthorpe/go-tablewriter/README.md

 The following options can be used to customize the output:

 - `tablewriter.OptHeader()`: Output the header row.
-- `tablewriter.OptTag("json")`: Set the struct field tag which is used to set options, default is "json".
 - `tablewriter.OptFieldDelim('|')`: Set the field delimiter, default is ',' for CSV and '|' for Text.
 - `tablewriter.OptOutputCSV()`: Output as CSV.
 - `tablewriter.OptOutputText()`: Output as Text.